How to Screen Tenants

 To comply with these regulations, landlords should adopt best practices such as utilizing standardized criteria for screening tenants, treating all applicants equally, and providing clear reasons for any denials based on credit reports.

-By following these guidelines, landlords can create a more inclusive renting environment and avoid legal repercussions related to credit discrimination.
+By following these guidelines, landlords can create an rental environment to avoid legal repercussions related to credit discrimination.

 State and Local Laws